simonvanlierde/check-json5/README.md

 ## Credits

-The actual code this hook was written by [@asottile and various contributors to the official pre-commit-hooks repository](https://github.com/pre-commit/pre-commit-hooks/commits/master/pre_commit_hooks/check_json.py).
-The current author (Ben Mares) replaced the `json` library with `json5` and published it as a separate hook.
+This project was adapted by Simon van Lierde from the original [check-json5](https://gitlab.com/bmares/check-json5) by Ben Mares, which itself was based on [@asottile and various contributors to the official pre-commit-hooks repository](https://github.com/pre-commit/pre-commit-hooks/commits/master/pre_commit_hooks/check_json.py).

+I have updated this fork to use [uv](https://github.com/astral-sh/uv) for dependency management instead of Poetry.

 ## License

-This hook is published under the [MIT license](LICENSE).
-The original pre-commit-hooks collection (from which this hook is derived) is also published under the MIT license, [included here](LICENSE.pre-commit-hooks).
+This project is published under the [MIT license](LICENSE).

+It is based on [check-json5](https://gitlab.com/bmares/check-json5) by Ben Mares ([MIT license](https://gitlab.com/bmares/check-json5/-/blob/main/LICENSE)), which itself is adapted from the [pre-commit-hooks repository](https://github.com/pre-commit/pre-commit-hooks) by Anthony Sottile et al. ([MIT license](https://github.com/pre-commit/pre-commit-hooks/blob/main/LICENSE)).